nayanashaji/why_bot/replit.md

-# WhyBot - AI Problem Solver
+# WhyBot - AI Development Guide

 ## Overview

-WhyBot is a full-stack chat application that provides intelligent responses based on the type of user query.
-The application features a dual-mode AI assistant that delivers technical solutions with code examples for programming-related questions, and responds in the style of Shakespeare or other famous characters for general inquiries.
+WhyBot is a full-stack chat application that guides users to create AI applications that solve their problems.
+Instead of directly answering technical questions, WhyBot provides comprehensive guides on how to build AI solutions.
+The application features a dual-mode AI assistant that delivers AI development guides with code examples and architecture suggestions for technical problems, and responds in the style of Shakespeare or other famous characters for general inquiries.
 Built with a modern React frontend and Express.js backend, the application provides a seamless chat experience with conversation management and real-time messaging.

 ## User Preferences